Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Gradient descent can be applied to various machine learning algorithms, including linear regression, logistic regression, neural networks, and support vector machines.
 It provides a general framework for optimizing models by iteratively refining their parameters based on the cost function.

-Let’s say you are playing a game where the players are at the top of a mountain, and they are asked to reach the lowest point of the mountain.
+Let’s say you are playing a game in which the players are at the top of a mountain and asked to reach the lowest point of the mountain.
 Additionally, they are blindfolded.
 So, what approach do you think would make you reach the lake?

 Take a moment to think about this before you read on.

 The best way is to observe the ground and find where the land descends.
-From that position, take a step in the descending direction and iterate this process until we reach the lowest point.
+From that position, step in the descending direction and iterate this process until we reach the lowest point.

 Finding the lowest point in a hilly landscape.
 (Source: Fisseha Berhane)